ArasLabs/innovator-welcome-page/README.md

 # Innovator Welcome Page

 This community project adds a new form to greet the user when first logging into Innovator.
-It uses a method called aras.MetadataCache.GetConfigurableUiAsync to grab the cached TOC, and then restructures it into the Homepage.
-Administrators can set the welcome_page form as a "Start Page" for individual Users/Identities.
+It uses a method called `aras.MetadataCache.GetConfigurableUiAsync` to grab the cached TOC, and then restructures it into the Homepage.
+Administrators can set the welcome_page form as a "Start Page" for individual Users.

 The startpage allows users to quickly launch searches for any ItemType they have access to.
 It also allows them to easily create a new Item, as long as they have the correct permissions to do so.